-Please note that installations are no longer carried out by Barbitec and are mainly carried out by outside contractors.
+Please note that installations and conversions are no longer carried out by Barbitec and are mainly carried out by outside contractors.
 We act as a consultancy service only.

 (Whilst we try and ensure that all work carried out is up to a high standard Barbitec can take no reponsibility for any work carried out by outside contractors)

 We have added this page to give you all an insight as to what can be involved Installing a Barbeque:

 A check list is necessary and these are the points that you need to consider.

 Does your area comply? (see Alfresco areas under Technical & Safety)

 - What sort of Barbeque Installation are you looking for? ie Do you want a BBQ thats operates on a bayonet socket type connection OR do you want your BBQ "hard-piped" ie copper piped right to the BBQ inlet?